Integrating theory and experiments to link local mechanisms and ecosystem-level consequences of vegetation patterns in drylands: Self-organized patterns as indicators of ecological transitions

-On the other hand, the PCF model in \citet{Martinez_Garcia_2013}, (\citeyear{Martinez_Garcia_2013b}) discussed in section \ref{sec:compmodels} predicts a smooth desertification in which vegetation biomass decreases continuously in response to decreasing seed production rate (a proxy for worsening environmental conditions).
-It is important to say that considering local vegetation dispersal, and thus not introducing a diffusive term in model Eq. (\ref{eq:nonl-comp}), is also one of the assumptions leading to this smooth transition.
-According to this model, the spotted pattern would persist as precipitation declines, with vegetation biomass decreasing until it eventually disappears (Fig.~\ref{fig:transition}c).
-As opposed to the catastrophic shift described for the Rietkerk model, smooth transitions such as the one depicted by this model do not show bistability and do not feature hysteresis loops.
+Finally, the PCF model discussed in section \ref{sec:compmodels} predicts a smooth desertification in which vegetation biomass decreases continuously in response to decreasing seed production rate (a proxy for worsening environmental conditions) \citep{Martinez_Garcia_2013b}.
+According to this model, the spotted pattern would persist as precipitation declines, with vegetation biomass decreasing in the patch until it eventually disappears (Fig.~\ref{fig:transition}c).
+Different from the catastrophic shift described for the Rietkerk model, smooth transitions such as the one depicted by this model do not show bistability and do not feature hysteresis loops.
 This difference has important socio-ecological implications, because it enables easier and more affordable management strategies to restore the ecosystem after the collapse \citep{Martin2015}.
-Moreover, continuous transitions are also more predictable because the density of vegetation is univocally determined by the control parameter (seed production rate $\beta$ in Fig.\,\ref{fig:transition}c).
+Moreover, continuous transitions are also more predictable because the density of vegetation is univocally determined by the control parameter (seed production rate, $\beta$ in Fig.\,\ref{fig:transition}c) and does not depend on the system history.
+Importantly, this specific model assumes that vegetation dispersal is local, and hence Eq.\,(\ref{eq:nonl-comp}) does not include a diffusion term.
+Further bifurcation analysis should be performed to determine whether the spotted pattern bifurcates from the unvegetated state following a supercritical transition due to the absence of a positive feedback or the lack of diffusion.